blinklet/learning/data-science/Azure-python-big-database.md

 ### SQL functions

-The SQAlchemy *func()* function has many methods that allow you to run [SQL functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-ver16) on the SQL server. [^4] To select data from a random sample of five employees, run the SQL Server's [*NEWID()* T-SQL function](https://learn.microsoft.com/en-us/sql/t-sql/functions/newid-transact-sql?view=sql-server-ver16#d-query-random-data-with-the-newid-function).
+The SQAlchemy *func()* function has many methods that allow you to run [SQL functions](https://learn.microsoft.com/en-us/sql/t-sql/functions/functions?view=sql-server-ver16) on the SQL server. [^4] To select data from a random sample of five items, run the SQL Server's [*NEWID()* T-SQL function](https://learn.microsoft.com/en-us/sql/t-sql/functions/newid-transact-sql?view=sql-server-ver16#d-query-random-data-with-the-newid-function).
 Create a statement like the following:

 [^4]: Each version of SQL support different functions.
-For example, if you wanted to analyze data from a random sample of five employees, you would use the *NEWID()* T-SQL function.
+For example, if you wanted to analyze data from a random sample of five items, you would use the *NEWID()* T-SQL function.
 But, other SQL database engines provide functions like *RANDOM()* or *RAND()* to do the same thing.

 ```python
 stmt = (